JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/index.rst

 Topical Guides
 ==============

 This sections covers various aspects of SimJulia more in-depth.
-It assumes that you have a basic understanding of SimJulia’s capabilities and that you know what you are looking for.
+It assumes that you have a basic understanding of SimJulia’s capabilities.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    1_basics
+   2_environments